liweinan/jboss-webserver-and-eap-high-availability/HowToUseCommonsDaemon.md

 The Apache Commons Daemon consists of two parts: One part is written in Java called `commons-daemon`, the other part is called `jsvc` which is written in C.

 The `commons-daemon` part gives you some Java interfaces that you should follow to wrap your server program.
-The most important interface you need to implment is `Daemon.java`:
+The most important interface you need to implement is `Daemon.java`:

 ```java
 public interface Daemon